-Permanent Partial Disability (PPD) Settlement Amounts
+Permanent Partial Disability Awards

-Washington state law broadly defines Permanent Partial Disability (PPD) as physical or mental impairment arising from an injury that is fixed, lasting, and stable, and can’t be improved with further medical treatment.
+PPD in Washington State is broadly defined as a physical or mental impairment arising from an injury that is fixed, lasting, stable, and can’t be improved with further medical treatment.
 When your injury can be classified as a permanent partial disability, you are entitled to workers’ comp PPD benefits and compensation for damages.

 Common Injuries That Cause Permanent Partial Disability

 There are many common workplace injuries that could lead to PPD, including:

 How Are PPD Awards Paid?